 I found short pencil-length dowels that are perfect for making DIY paintbrushes or in playdough trays.
 You can get dowels at the craft store or at the home improvement store, but you will have to cut those down to the appropriate size.

 Like I mentioned earlier, you can get a wide variety of art and craft supplies at the Dollar Store.
 If you need small quantities, this is a great place to find beads, buttons, etc. But if you need larger quantities, you can probably find cheaper supplies elsewhere.

 DIY Fine Motor Activities with Dollar Store Office Supplies

 You can also create fun fine motor activities with office supplies.

 Kids can place pencil erasers on pencils.
 You can also use them for color sorting or container activities.

-I seem to find more and more teacher supplies every time I visit the dollar store.
-Pick up some of the large tweezers the next time that you visit.
-They are perfect for sorting activities, science experiments, and dramatic play activities.
+I seem to find more and more teacher supplies every time I visit the Dollar Store.
+Be sure to take a look at their supplies for back to school season and pick up some of the large tweezers the next time that you visit.
+These have to be one of my favorite Dollar Tree finds.
+The tweezers are perfect for sorting activities, easy preschool cience activities, and dramatic play activities.

 Don’t forget to check out the cleaning supply area for some fun fine motor supplies.